all2gos/PICle/README.md

 Other files:

-all.csv - an exported database that included all information about clusters (this will be SQL file the in future)
+all.csv - an exported database that include all information about clusters (this will be SQL file the in future)